Click a link to see more details:

 Right Hand Reverse: (Applies to Mortise Locks Only)

 Facing the door in question from the outside, if the hinges are on the right and the door swings outside, the door is Right Hand Reverse.

 The device on a door that catches the door frame to shut the door securely.

 The backset of a door is the distance (in inches) from the edge of the door to the center of the bore hole.

-3. Center to Center
+3. Handle to Center

-Center to Center is the measurement from the center of one bore hole to the center of the other bore hole on a door.
+Handle to Center is the measurement from the center of one bore hole to the center of the other bore hole on a door.
 This measurement is extremely important when ordering a Handle Set.
 Common measurements are 5-1/2", 3-5/8" and 8".
 To ensure you get the correct product be sure to take this measurement before placing your order.

 If you want your locks to all lock and unlock using the same key, select the Keyed Alike option on the ordering page.
 Items that are selected with the Keyed Alike option will use the same key.